ndri/emojicipher/README.md

 # Changelog

 * 2016-12-03
     * Added support for Emoji :shortcodes:, so now you can type for example `:grinning: :laughing: :grinning:` and it will work.
-This is great for copying emojis from sites like Slack.
+This is great for copying emojis from sites like Slack and GitHub.
         * I got the shortcodes from http://emoji.codes/family and it seems that they're not very universal, so copying from some sites will not work.
         * Please add ones that you find to [emojishortcodes.js](https://github.com/ndri/emojicipher/blob/master/emojishortcodes.js).
 I have already added some that I found on Telegram.
     * Made it a little responsive, so it's better on mobile devices.